UK BLUES AWARDS RULES – 2022

-Except as more specifically detailed above, the first stage of the process will comprise a nomination panel of more than 700 people from across the blues spectrum in the UK, being invited to select up to three UK based artists, acts, bands for each public award category.
+Except as more specifically detailed above, the first stage of the process will comprise a nomination panel comprising more than 900 people from across the blues spectrum in the UK, being invited to select up to three UK based artists(es), acts, bands for each public award category.

 The panel members will be asked to submit their choices in order of preference (first, second, third) with points being awarded according to the position in which the acts are placed by the panel members.

 The five acts accumulating the most points for each of the categories will be selected as category finalists and will be entered in a poll comprising the second and final stage of selection – the public voting process.
 (See below)

 Members of the nomination panel are encouraged to submit a minimum of two nominees per category, preferably three.

 The national panel will comprise all current members of UKBlues Federation as at the commencement date of the nomination process, all UK based Active Members of the European Blues Union as at the commencement date of the nomination process and journalists, (both online and print media), broadcasters, promoters, publishers, musicians, festival and club organisers, academics, publicists, agents and label and distribution company personnel, fans and blues supporters and the like.

 All members of the nomination panel are required to keep their involvement in the panel confidential.
 If the UKBlues Federation becomes aware of any member of the nominating panel ignoring this requirement, that person will be removed from the nomination panel and any nominations they may have made will be disallowed.